 As a result, nobody who is younger than 62 as of January 1, 2016 will be able to file a restricted application.
 That is, if they file for a spousal benefit at any point, they’ll automatically be deemed to have filed for their own retirement benefit as well (assuming they’re eligible for one), thereby preventing it from continuing to grow as if they had not yet claimed it.

 - It’s often a good idea to have the spouse with the higher primary insurance amount delay taking benefits, because doing so increases the amount the couple receives as long as either spouse is alive.

 - It’s less advantageous to have the spouse with the lower primary insurance amount delay benefits, because doing so only increases the amount the couple will receive while they’re both alive.
 That said, depending on circumstances, it can still be a good idea for the lower earner to delay benefits.

-- With clever planning, it’s often possible to have one spouse receive spousal benefits for the years between full retirement age and age 70, while allowing the higher-earning spouse’s own retirement benefit to continue growing until age 70.
+- Via a restricted application, it’s often possible to have one spouse receive spousal benefits for the years between full retirement age and age 70, while allowing the his/her own retirement benefit to continue growing until age 70.